Renewal Contact Processes: phase transition and survival: Closeness to determinism

-using the same argument as in Theorem~\ref{teo:closeness}.
-Now let us consider the event $\{Y_t \le 2^{n \epsilon'}\} \cap G_n$.
+Now let us consider $\{Y_t \le 2^{n \epsilon}\} \cap G_n$.
 Here, the origin is one of the $k+1$ sites with renewals on $\sB(n^{3}) \times [t-2^{n\epsilon},t]$.
-There are at most $k$ neighbours of the origin with cure marks on the interval $[t-2^{n \epsilon}, t]$, so we can ensure that at least $2d-k$ neighbours of the origin have no cure marks and must be infected during this whole interval, due to the occurrence of $C_n(\epsilon'')$.
+There are at most $k$ neighbours of the origin with cure marks on the interval $[t-2^{n \epsilon}, t]$, so we have that if $C_n\cup H_{n-1}^{\comp}$ does not occur, then at least $2d-k$ neighbours of the origin have no cure marks and must be infected during this whole interval.
+The probability that none of these neighbours has a transmission to the origin during $[t-Y_t, t]$ can be controlled as $t \to \infty$, see Remark~\ref{rem:refmademe} succeeding Corollary~\ref{refmademe}.
 If any of these infected neighbours transmits the infection to the origin then the origin must end up infected at time $t$.
 In other words, we have on $\{\tau=\infty\}$ that

-Finally, we notice that since $\varlimsup_n A_{M,\eta}^{n}(k)$ has probability 1 for every $M, \eta > 0$, we can find arbitrarily large times $t$ in which the origin has $2d-k$ neighbours which are infected during $[t-2^{n\epsilon},t]$ while its other $k$ neighbours are all $\eta$-blocks at this time interval.
-By Lemma~\ref{lema:eps_block_estimate}, the result follows. \end{proof}